 - 3 large egg whites

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 2 tbsp all-purpose flour
+- 2 tablespoon all-purpose flour

-- 1/2 tsp ground dry ginger
+- ½ teaspoon ground dry ginger

-- 1/2 tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/4 tsp all spice
+- ¼ teaspoon all spice

 - 2 cups non-fat greek yogurt

-- 6 tbsp white granulated sugar
+- 6 tablespoon white granulated sugar

-- 1 tsp vanilla
+- 1 teaspoon vanilla

-GARNISH: about 2 Tblsp each of cinnamon and icing sugar for sprinkling
+- about 2 Tblsp each of cinnamon and icing sugar for sprinkling

-Preheat oven to 350 degrees F.Stir together all crust ingredients in medium sized mixing bowl.
+- Preheat oven to 350 degrees F.Stir together all crust ingredients in medium sized mixing bowl.
 Spray a 9" or 10" springform pan with non stick cooking spray.

-Press the mixture onto the sides and bottom of the pan.
+- Press the mixture onto the sides and bottom of the pan.

-Bake in a preheated 350 degrees F. oven for 10 minutes.
+- Bake in a preheated 350 degrees F. oven for 10 minutes.
 Cool on a rack.

-Cube the cheese and beat with electric mixer.
+- Cube the cheese and beat with electric mixer.

-Beat in the sugars.
+- Beat in the sugars.
 Add the eggs and egg whites and best until mixture is smooth and fluffy.

-Mix in the pumpkin, salt, flour and spices.
+- Mix in the pumpkin, salt, flour and spices.
 Pour filling onto cooked crust.

-Return to a 350 degrees F. oven and bake for about 35 - 45 minutes or until puffed and set.
+- Return to a 350 degrees F. oven and bake cheesecake for about 35 - 45 minutes or until puffed and set.
 It will still be a little jiggly when you shake/move it from side to side and the sides will have separated from the edges of the pan.
 But you will see it is puffed up a little around the center ** I advise you check it after 35 minutes, as that's what the original recipe called for.
 Although, it always took 45 minutes for me.

-Mix together the topping ingredients.
+- Mix together the topping ingredients.
 Set aside.

-Remove cake from oven and spread the topping over the cheesecake.
+- Remove cake from oven and spread the topping over the cheesecake.
 Return to oven and bake 10 minutes longer.

-Cool on a rack.
+- Cool on a rack.

-Sprinkle cinnamon and icing sugar over the top of the cake, to your liking (you can use a little more or less, depending on what you like)
+- Sprinkle cinnamon and icing sugar over the top of the cake, to your liking (you can use a little more or less, depending on what you like)

 - Chill in fridge for 4 hours or overnight.